A Destination Golf Experience

 The Restoration Project

-We are not golf architects and feel strongly the design by Mike Strantz should stay in tact.
-Therefore, we took great care to restore things back to its look on opening day 2000.
-This overall restoration of Tot Hill Farm will come in various stages.
+We are not golf architects and felt strongly the design by Mike Strantz should stay not be changed.
+Therefore, we took great care in restoring the course back to its look on opening day 2000.
+The overall restoration of Tot Hill Farm will come in various stages.
 Phase 1 priorities were to resurface all 18 greens with Prizm Zoysia, convert the 150+ year old farmhouse to the clubhouse, clean up items that affected grass growth on several tee boxes and greens, level and sod teeing areas, repair cart path damage, and repair several bridges.
 The new greens feature a new zoysia variety developed by Bladerunner Farms that has the ability to grow-in very quickly, has no collar transition to manage, only needs half the mowing of typical greens, is very shade and cold weather tolerant, needs 50% less chemical application, and heals very quickly from ball marks.

 Design on Horseback